Pragyan-Prusty6/PromisesJS/README.md

 # PromisesJS
-Learning about promises in JS
+Learning about promises in JS, promise chain, async and await
-promise chain
-async and await